Rockledge Drive Residential Historic District: what's listed and why it survived

 Most of the houses had long-tenure owners or stayed within extended families through the mid-20th century.
 The same families occupying the same houses for decades meant maintenance, not demolition.

-The 1990 NRHP listing came at the right time.
-By 1990, Florida real estate pressure was again building (the post-recession recovery, the Viera planned community on the western edge of Rockledge breaking ground), but the listing established the district before any major redevelopment proposal was on the table.
+The 1992 NRHP listing came at the right time.
+By the early 1990s Florida real estate pressure was again building (the post-recession recovery, the Viera planned community on the western edge of Rockledge that had broken ground August 4, 1989), but the listing established the district before any major redevelopment proposal was on the table.

 What’s in the district